scoffable/cloudflare-jwt-verifier/README.md

 Get Approov Secret from approov admin console

 In `jwt-verifier.js`:
- 1. Replace 'SECRET HERE' with your Base64 Encoded Approov Secret (although this could work with any JWT secret). _Note to self ... use Cloudflare KV Store to hold this in future ... it didn't work at the time of writing hence this_
+ 1. Replace 'SECRET HERE' with your Base64 Encoded Approov Secret (although this could work with any JWT secret). _Note to self ... use Cloudflare KV Store to hold this in future ... it didn't work at the time of writing hence the hardcoding_

 Add environment variables:
  1. `export ACCOUNT_ID=CLOUDFLARE_ACCOUNT_ID`